ana-nobre/SQL-and-Python-Music-Analytics-Decision-Making/README.md

 ## 🚀 Next Steps

-Currently expanding the project by **automating artist biographies, statistics ingestion** and **SQL** — applying the same ETL approach used for the main datasets to enrich the database further.
+Currently expanding the project by:

+- **automating SQL** — applying the same ETL approach used for the main datasets to enrich the database further.

+- **De-dup & rate-limit awareness:** Avoids duplicate calls and includes small pauses, reducing API overhead and keeping requests reliable.